mnit-rtmc/iris/docs/comm_links.md

 man-in-the-middle attacks between IRIS and the feed host.
 In this case the `msg_feed_verify` [system attribute] can be set to `false` to disable this check.

-To control DMS [beacon] activation through a message feed, configure 2 message feeds.
-One message feed is for DMS containing messages with activated beacons and the other for messages with deactivated beacons.
-There is no way to control which message feed is executed first, so each message feed must list each DMS and at least one of the message feeds must contain a blank `MULTI` for each DMS.
+To activate DMS [beacons] through a message feed, configure 2 message feeds.
+One is for DMS containing messages with activated beacons and the other for messages with deactivated beacons.
+There is no way to control which message feed is executed first, so each message feed must list each DMS and at least one of the message feeds must contain a blank _MULTI_ for each DMS.

 ### NTCIP